tkilias/ansible-usersmgt/README.md

 ansible-usersmgt
 =========

-This role is made for simple user management with SSH key support.
+An user management role for Ansible.
 Requirements
 ------------